libwww-perl/WWW-Mechanize/SECURITY.md

 ## Response to Reports

 The maintainers aim to acknowledge your security report as soon as possible.
-However, this project is maintained by a people in their spare time, and they cannot guarantee a rapid response.
+However, this project is maintained by people in their spare time, and they cannot guarantee a rapid response.
 If you have not received a response from them within 14 days, then please send a reminder to them and copy the report to CPANSec at